GParareal: A time-parallel ODE solver using Gaussian process emulation: GParareal

 \section{GParareal}

 In this section, we present the GParareal algorithm, in which a GP emulator is used in the analogue of parareal's predictor-corrector step.
 Suppose we seek the same high resolution numerical solutions to \eqref{eq:ODE} as expressed in \eqref{eq:true_sol}, denoted now as $V_j$ instead of $U_j$.
-Furthermore, we denote the iteratively improved approximations in GParareal at iteration $k$ as $V^k_j$ (as before, $V^k_0 = V_0 = u_0$).
+Furthermore, we denote the iteratively improved approximations from GParareal as $V^k_j$ (as before, $V^k_0 = V_0 = u_0 \ \forall k \geq 0$).

 In parareal, the predictor-corrector \eqref{eq:pred-corr} updates the numerical solutions at iteration $k$ using a correction term based on information calculated during the \emph{previous} iteration $k-1$.
-We propose the following refinement rule, again based on a coarse prediction and multi-fidelity correction, that instead refines solutions using information from the \emph{current} iteration $k$, rather than $k-1$:
+We propose the following update rule, again based on a coarse prediction and multi-fidelity correction, that instead refines solutions using information from the \emph{current} iteration $k$, rather than $k-1$:

-If $V_j^k$ is known, the prediction is rapidly calculable, however the correction is not known explicitly without running $\mathcal{F}$ at expensive cost.
-We propose using a GP emulator to model this correction term, trained on \emph{all} previously obtained evaluations of $\mathcal{F}$ and $\mathcal{G}$.
-The emulator returns a Gaussian distribution over $(\mathcal{F} - \mathcal{G}) (V_{j}^k)$ from which we can extract an explicit value and carry out the refinement in \eqref{eq:trick}.
+If $V^k_{j-1}$ is known, the prediction is rapidly calculable, however the correction is not known explicitly without running $\F$ at expensive cost.
+We propose using a GP emulator to model this correction term, trained on \emph{all} previously obtained evaluations of $\F$ and $\G$.
+The emulator returns a Gaussian distribution over $(\F - \G) (V^k_{j-1})$ from which we can extract an explicit value and carry out the refinement in \eqref{eq:trick}.

-In \Cref{subsec:new_alg}, we present the algorithm, giving an explanation of the kernel hyperparameter optimisation process in \Cref{subsec:hyperparams} and discussing convergence properties in \Cref{subsec:convergence}.
+In \Cref{subsec:new_alg}, we present the algorithm, giving an explanation of the kernel hyperparameter optimisation process in \Cref{subsec:hyperparams} and providing error analysis in \Cref{subsec:convergence}.
 In \Cref{subsec:complexity}, we detail the computational complexity, remarking that given large enough runtimes for the fine solver, an iteration of GParareal runs in approximately the same wallclock time as parareal.
 Again, to simplify notation, we first detail GParareal for an autonomous scalar-valued ODE, i.e.\ $\bm{f}(t,\bm{u}(t)) \defeq f(u(t))$ in \eqref{eq:ODE}.
-The extension to the multivariate non-autonomous case is described in \Cref{subsec:vectorised}.
+The extension to the multivariate nonautonomous case is described in \Cref{subsec:vectorised}.